-The normative decoding process for MPEG immersive video (MIV) is specified in the Working Draft of MPEG immersive video Ed.
+The normative decoding process for MPEG immersive video (MIV) is specified in the Draft International Standard on MPEG immersive video Ed.
 2 [2].
 The TMIV reference software (Annex A) provides a reference implementation of non-normative encoding and rendering techniques and the normative decoding process for the MIV standard.